 Staying SafeIn recent years Acapulco has experienced high-profile incidents of drug cartel-related violence, some of which have occurred in or near tourist areas.
 If you leave your hotel, stick to areas frequented by visitors (the beaches and tourist-oriented businesses along Boulevard Costera Miguel Alemán).
 The old downtown area is also safe during daylight hours.
 Tourists often are targeted for petty theft; stay alert if you happen to be in a crowded public place, like a market.
 Never carry large sums of money or personal valuables and always keep your hotel room key card with you, preferably in a hidden pocket or other safe place.

-Whether it's your first visit or you've been here several times before, don't forget to include these sights and experiences on your to-do list.
+Whether it's your first visit or you've been here several times before, don't forget to include these sights and experiences on your vacation to-do list.

 Wander around old downtown Acapulco, which is culturally very different from beachside Acapulco.
 Plaza Juan Alvarez, the Zócalo, is a very traditional Mexican square where people meet and socialize and vendors sell souvenirs.
 The square is anchored by the Cathedral of Our Lady of Solitude , which has a decidedly Moorish appearance; the building was first intended to be a movie theater.